danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 ***

-**What's next:** If you are new to ClickHouse, be sure to check out the <a href="../gettingstarted/">Getting Started</a> lesson.
-You can view all of our lessons on the <a href="https://clickhouse.com/learn/">Learn ClickHouse</a> home page
+**What's next:** If you are new to ClickHouse, be sure to check out the <a href="https://clickhouse.com/learn/lessons/gettingstarted/">Getting Started</a> lesson.
+You can view all of our lessons on the <a href="https://clickhouse.com/learn/">Learn ClickHouse</a> home page.